robbyxp1/QuickJSON/README.md

 2) Be simple to understand - no spagetti of classes
 3) Be small with only a few files - so you can copy the code into your codebase and not have to have yet another dependent DLL to go along with your deployment

-Download the .sln and you can build the test hardness to verify use
+Download the .sln and you can build the test hardness to verify use.

+Check out the [Wiki](../../wiki) for help.
+The full class list is [here](../../wiki/QuickJSON-Class-List)

 # JToken